TPieplow/Assignment_React_Vite/README.md

 # Frontend - JavaScript assignment with React utilizing Vite

 ## Description
-- This application is a component of my edjucational journey toward becoming a fullstack .NET developer.
+- This application is a part of my edjucational journey toward becoming a fullstack .NET developer.
 It constitutes the second assignment in the program and has been entirely devoloped in React, utilizing Vite.

 ## Installation
 ```bash